Retford: Theatres and cinemas

 Piercy mentions a theatre situated on "the west side, and nearly in the centre, of Carrhillgate" which was built in 1789 by Mr William Pero who purchased the ground from Sir Thomas Woolaston White.

 Retford now has two theatres in the town: the Grade II listed Majestic Theatre, which hosts famous entertainers, music concerts from local performers and plays, and Retford Little Theatre, a smaller theatre which hosts the Retford Little Theatre amateur drama group.

 The Majestic is an Art Deco building designed by Alfred John Thraves for Cyril Getliffe as a joint cinema and theatre building on Coronation Street, Retford.
 It opened with a stage production of No, No, Nanette in 1927.
 It was closed three times, threatened with demolition and has been used as a bingo hall.
 In 1993 it was bought by The Retford Theatre Trust and since 1996 a small group of volunteers have restored its original features.
 It is now Grade II listed.

 Retford also had a cinema built around 1917 called The Picture House, later The Roxy, which stood on Carolgate and was also owned by Cyril Getliffe.
-It was demolished in the 60s.
+It was demolished in the 1960s.

-The Regent Theatre is an Art Deco cinema opened in Carolgate in 1911 and renamed The Ritz in 1934.
+The Regent Theatre was an Art Deco cinema opened in Carolgate in 1911 and renamed The Ritz in 1934.
 It closed in 1957 and the building became a Masonic hall in 1962.
-It can now be hired for weddings and other events.

 Historic pubs

+The Retford area had a thriving hops industry and traditionally a large number of pubs, because it was situated on the Great North Road.
 According to Cornelius Brown, a licence was granted to John Watson and his wife in 1625 to keep a tavern and sell whisky, with a payment of £3 per annum due to the king.

-The Retford area had a thriving hops industry and traditionally a large number of pubs, because it was situated on the Great North Road.
 White, in his 1831 trade directory, records 27 public houses and 11 beer houses, which had increased by 1896 to 56 Inns and 3 beer houses.

 Retford's pubs have played an important part in its social, cultural and political history.
 For example, The Duke of Newcastle's True Blue Club met in The Turk's Head.

-Many of the historic public houses are listed buildings.
+Many of the historic public houses are now listed buildings.
 Historic pubs include: